 - Pet-Friendly (Aqua Lakeshore East)

 We love our pets!
 Is that a mantra?
 It should be.
-If your community is pet-friendly then shout it from the rooftops (figuratively) with a photo of a cute pooch in the pet park or out and about on the property!
+If your community is pet-friendly then shout it from the rooftops (figuratively) with a apartment community photo of a cute pooch in the pet park or out and about on the property!
 This is a favorite of mine because I am convinced that this pooch is smiling for the camera and at the prospect of retrieving that ball.
 Also, pet parent, pet, ball in one shot?
 Perfect.

 - Pool (Sterling Burbank Apts.
 Baton Rouge, LA)

 If you have a pool then I’m a little upset I haven’t been invited over to take a dip.
 Kidding/not kidding.
 The pool amenity means fun in the sun and the promise of relaxation.
 When you have a lazy river you’re on a totally different multi-family planet altogether.
-This is easily one of my favorite pool shots because of the problem it posed by being so long and winding.
+This is easily one of my favorite pool shots in my apartment community photos portfolio, because of the problem it posed by being so long and winding.
 How do I get the entire thing in one photo?!
 Beg for the keys to the roof and fire away.
 That’s what I did and the results were quite refreshing.

 - Neighborhood (Block 17)